KaushikIyer16/sentiment-analysis/README.md

 average = sum(compound polarity score)/number of messages
 ```
 I am summing up the compound polarity score from the NLTK Vader model.

+- methods `analyze` and `analyzeWithoutNeutral` are executed to get the average sentiment distribution.

 * Following is the plot of day vs average sentiment and number of messages over the period of May 1st to May 15th